-The continual theme of the oppressed, confined life reflects the concerns of my students as well as reflects issues in my life and the lives of my friends and family.
-We all seem to struggle with two persistent questions, “How does that which confines/oppresses also provide protection and security?” and “To what extent to we create and add to our own sense of confinement?”
+The theme of the oppressed, confined life reflects the concerns of my high school students as well as mirror issues in my life.
+We all seem to struggle with two persistent questions, “How does that which confines/oppresses also provide protection and security?” and “To what extent do we create and add to our own sense of confinement?”
 These paradoxes exist for all humans; and are often in high relief for adolescents and those identifying as women..

 Scale is important in my work; increasing and decreasing the size of the figure relative to the methods of confinement, I explore the concept of creating a “cage” inside of a figure.
-In my most recent series, Time to Eat, I am dig deeper into personal symbolism, childhood narratives around restricted eating and gendered body norms; searching for a way to depict the push and pull of love, fear and food.
-Struggling with a binge-eating disorder for most of my teen and adult life, I have avoided taking this on as a topic in my artwork until recently.
-The imagery of a corset is one that reflects the rigid roles that women have defined for them in today’s society; both in terms of social acceptance and physical “beauty.”
-Building on the concept of confinement and cages of our own making; the corsets are lovely and compelling on the outside and compressed, uncomfortable, sharp and dangerous on the inside.
+In my most recent series, Time to Eat, I dig into personal symbolism, childhood narratives around restricted eating and gendered body norms; searching for a way to depict the push and pull of love, fear and food.
+Struggling with a binge-eating disorder for most of my teen and adult life, I strive to shine light on a topic that is both personal and global.
+The imagery of a corset is repeated in much of my work; reflecting the rigid roles that women have had defined for them; both in terms of social acceptance and physical “beauty.”
+Building on the concept of confinement and cages, often of our own making, ceramic, metal and plastic corsets are lovely and compelling on the outside and compressed, uncomfortable, sharp and dangerous on the inside.
 Stories from my childhood revolving around points in time when I was shamed for my body as I bumped up against cultural expectations of femininity and masculinity, weave through my work figuratively and literally.